Pratyakshgupta887qwert/Deep-learning-AI-ML/README.md

-This projrect is based on Machine learning (ML) and Artificial intelligence (AI)
+This project is based on Machine learning (ML) and Artificial intelligence (AI)

                       Introduction